Skip to main content

 When a TUPE-protected transfer takes place, the new employer takes over nearly all rights and obligations in your employment contract, including:

-• failure of the previous employer to observe the terms of your employment contract or rights (meaning, for example, that you could make a claim for sex discrimination against your new employer, even though it took place before the transfer)
+- this can mean that you could make a claim for sex discrimination against your new employer, even though it took place before the transfer

 If the new employer refuses to meet the terms of your contract, this will be a breach of your employment contract.